 But if the pot you want to use doesn’t have any drainage holes, you’ve got a couple of options:

 - Plant your Hoya in a plastic nursery pot that fits inside the decorative pot.
 Then take the nursery pot out to water, and replace it afterward.
-Nursery pots are available in any size you need, like these 4-inch ones.
+Nursery pots are available in any size you need.

 - Add drainage holes on your own.
 My favorite local nursery will drill holes in pots that don’t have any, so it’s worth asking if yours will do the same.
 You can also make your own holes, using a power drill and bit appropriate for the pot material.
 This video from Epic Gardening does a great job of demonstrating how to add holes in glazed and unglazed ceramic pots: